 Every property owner in Indiana, PA has an obligation to keep their land safe for visitors.
-As a result, many people believe that whenever they suffer an injury on another’s land that the property owner is liable to provide compensation, which is not always the case.
+As a result, many people believe that whenever they suffer an injury on another’s land, the property owner is automatically liable to provide compensation, which is not always the case.
 True, people who suffer injuries while visiting another’s property may be able to collect compensation, but they must be able to show that a landowner was negligent in not providing proper protection or a reasonably safe environment

 A Western PA premises liability lawyer could help you establish that the landowner failed to take appropriate care under the circumstances.
-An experienced personal injury lawyer will work to gather evidence concerning the incident, apply that evidence to Pennsylvania’s premises liability laws, and pursue your claim for all appropriate compensation.
+An experienced personal injury attorney could gather evidence concerning the incident, apply that evidence to Pennsylvania’s premises liability laws, and pursue your claim for all appropriate compensation.

 Examples of Premises Liability

-A premises liability claim alleges that a defect in property causes a personal injury.
+A premises liability claim alleges that a defective or dangerous condition of property causes a personal injury.
 A classic example is a slip and fall that happens when a landowner does not clear ice off of a sidewalk.
-Here, the landowner failed to keep their land safe for pedestrians who have a right to use that sidewalk.
+Here, the landowner failed to keep his or her land safe for pedestrians who have a right to use that sidewalk.

-Other premises liability cases allege that landowners are liable because they did not fix dangerous conditions on their land, including situations involving broken steps, defective hand railings, or even broken elevators.
+Other premises liability cases allege that landowners are liable because they did not fix dangerous conditions on their land, including broken steps, defective hand railings, or even broken elevators.

-Proving Landowner Fault in a Premises Liability Case
+How Does One Prove Landowner Fault in a Premises Liability Case?

 Just because an injury occurs on the property of another party does not mean that that party is liable.
 Generally, injured plaintiffs must prove that a landowner knew or with a reasonable inspection should have known about the dangerous condition that caused the injury.

 Second, a plaintiff must show that a landowner knew or should have known about a defective condition.
-This can include introducing evidence that a temporary hazard such as a spill remained on a floor for hours before a fall.
+This can include introducing evidence that a temporary hazard such as a spill remained on a floor for a sufficient period of time before a fall.
 Alternatively, a plaintiff may prevail if the landowner actively created the dangerous condition that caused the injury.

 Injuries that result from visiting another party’s property are surprisingly common.
-A landowner’s failure to shovel their sidewalks every morning, or to fix a broken stair in an entryway may cause severe injuries that throw your life into chaos.
+A landowner’s failure to shovel their sidewalks in a reasonable time period, or to fix a broken stair in an entryway may cause severe injuries that throw your life into chaos.
 Even if you make a full recovery, your damages may be significant.

 A Western PA premises liability lawyer could take the lead in your case to pursue just compensation.
-Contact us at Marcus & Mack today to schedule a free consultation with one of our skilled attorneys.
+Contact us today to schedule a free consultation with one of our skilled attorneys.